The horrific abuse of Thomas in his ‘independent’ living from December 2012 to Spring 2013 left him deeply traumatised.

 Yet, this placement was commissioned by the local health and social care trust without even an inspection from the CQC for at least £4,000 a week.

 And a Court of Protection Judge, the LA, and Thomas’ Official Solicitor paid and chosen to represent him, all decided Kingdom House was in his ‘best interests’.

-Why and How did or could they all have decided this ?
+Why and How could they all have decided this ?

 What did Kingdom House have that the two proposed placements in Bradford did not ?

 A designated number of CIB checked care workers, ‘trained’ and approved, after one day’s induction on restraint, health and safety, and medicine administration.

 Thomas’’ risk assessment’, and care plan, photos of workers on walls, a secure safe environment, drugs and a management system.

 Internet packages, CQC Compliant off peg models can be used to set up such deemed ‘specialist’ care.

 But only the big, approved players, like Lifeways, will be commissioned.